How to Write Engaging Financial Services Copy that Drive Real Engagement

 Data alone doesn’t sell—stories do.
 Humans are hardwired to engage with stories, so storytelling should be a key part of your financial copywriting strategy.

-Show, Don’t Tell:
+Show, Don’t Tell

 Use real-life examples or hypothetical scenarios to show how your financial service benefits the reader.
 For instance, instead of saying, “Our retirement plan is effective,” you can tell the story of how “Sarah, a 55-year-old nurse, secured her financial future by using our retirement planning service, ensuring she could enjoy her golden years stress-free.”

-Use Case Studies:
+Use Case Studies

-Emotional Resonance:
+Emotional Resonance

 Focus on Benefits, Not Just Features

 Many financial copywriters make the mistake of focusing too much on the features of a product or service.
-While features are important, what really drives engagement are the benefits—how your service will improve the client’s life.
+While features are important, what really drives engagement is the benefits—how your service will improve the client’s life.

-Feature vs. Benefit:
+Feature vs. Benefit

 Instead of listing features like “24/7 account monitoring,” explain how that feature benefits the client: “With 24/7 account monitoring, you’ll always have peace of mind knowing that your investments are being carefully tracked, even when you sleep.”

-FAB Framework:
+FAB Framework

 A popular copywriting technique is the Features-Advantages-Benefits (FAB) formula: